ybalkind/davidklaing.github.io/notes/the-machine-stops.md

 Anyone who has used Zoom knows that this paints an almost comically accurate picture of modern video conferencing software.
 While it's getting better every year, and while VR/AR may soon help to smooth out some of the kinks, video conferencing remains frustratingly low-bandwidth, relative to in-person communication.
 It doesn't allow eye contact; it cuts out if the internet connection is weak; it doesn't facilitate the use of 3-dimensional space.
 It's perfectly serviceable for all practical purposes.
 But at its best, it simply allows us to see each other, fairly well, and hear each other, fairly well.

-## Forster predicts the end of geographic mobility.
+## The end of geographic mobility.

 Eventually Vashti agrees to visit her son.
 She leaves her room and begins her journey across through the Machine.
 People aren't forbidden from travelling, but few bother to do it: